 We went in for his one week appointment and he had lost weight.
 This is expected in all newborns, but typically their birth weight should be regained by two weeks of age.
 When we went in for his two week appointment, he had lost even more weight.
 This started the beginning of supplementing.
 Remember how I was very anti-artificial nipple?
-Well, I am even more anti-baby-choking-coughing-and-aspirating-while-using-a-dropper.
+Well, I was (and still am) even more anti-baby-choking-coughing-and-aspirating-while-using-a-dropper.
 He just didn’t know how to take food from it and my husband and I sat there and wept struggling to feed him, while I pumped to keep him supplied with breast milk.

 We continued to work with the LC.
 She was a huge reason I continued to breastfeed as she was so very supportive and encouraging.
 She was constantly brainstorming on how to make breastfeeding easier and more efficient for us.
 One of the first things she taught us to help with our new supplementing routine was the paced-bottle technique.
 See technique here.
 It was also recommended that we use Dr. Brown’s bottles.
-They are special bottles that have a piece on the inside to help with the aeration and keep the baby from being gassy.
+They are special bottles that have a piece on the inside to help with the aeration and keep the baby from getting gassy.

 The LC carefully recommended I try to use SNS or Supplemental Nursing System.
 (I say carefully because she did not want me recommending to others.
 She said that babies have to have a good ability to suck and swallow correctly or they can aspirate so please consult an LC if you are interested in using SNS.)